COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 What about safety?

-Sea kayaking is a potentially hazardous pursuit, partly because of the nature of the environment in which we operate.
 Safer sea-kayaking is a consequence of appropriate coaching and knowledge.
 To receive suitable training join an appropriate local club or contact a commercial centre.

 What's in this for you?